 It wasn’t until our insulation removal gave us the truest look at what we were against though — Part of the insulation was waterlogged so much so that it was dripping when we pulled it down, and the other half had become mouse houses that harbored so much mice poo we could live lifetimes without witnessing (or smelling) that again.
 In short, living long-term (or, heck, even short-term) in our Cortez’s original condition was not safe so while some tut at demolishing a rare classic, those people are also not the ones that would be living in it with our pup-kit-cat (or, um, our dog, kitten, and cat).

-On the topic of not being safe, by removing the insulation, we found multiple interior frames holding up the roof were, well, not holding up the roof up because they had rusted completely through.
+On the topic of not being safe, by removing the insulation, we determined a full demolition was needed to start from scratch so we removed all plumbing, gas, air conditioning, heat, and cork flooring.
+By bringing our vehicle down to its bare bones we then found multiple interior frames holding up the roof were, well, not holding up the roof up because they had rusted completely through.

 This lead us to break our promise to ourselves: We caved and hired a welder.
 With new frames being welded in, Andy and I moved our eyes to the roof and decided it was time to strip that so our welder could seal all holes and replace rusted panels with new, shiny metal sheets.
 Hours later, our welder’s job was done and thanks to him, we had before us an RV that was mostly water-tight (hey, those door and window seals are on the list to replace).

 Onward our story continues to our first bit of bodywork: Leaving untreated metal was a risk Andy and I didn’t want to take (primarily after all that effort!) so we moved ahead in treating and sealing the roof.
 Unfortunately, our amateur efforts left the roof in a bit of a mess and so we will politely leave out the cuss words to say instead this, too, is also on our list of Projects To Return To.